Table of Contents

 Prior work experience can be helpful, too.
 Often, many people are in careers where they enjoy the skill they have but just don’t want to have a boss.
 An example could be a designer who works for a company but wants to become a freelancer who earns more and has more free time.

-Most knowledge workers are in a position where they would be much happier if they found a way to provide their services without the oversight of a boss.
+Most knowledge workers would be much happier if they found a way to provide their services without the oversight of a boss.

 Say you’re good at sales like Grant Cardone, but you want to sell something else on your own terms.
 You could explore careers that either involve selling a different product or using those sales skills to start your own business.